 We have clear responsibilities, roles, systems of accountability and good governance.
+We use these to manage and deliver good quality, sustainable care, treatment and support.
 We act on the best information about risk, performance and outcomes, and we share this securely with others when appropriate